 You Need More Than a Great Tasting Product

-Suggested Retail Price - Referred to as SRP, this is the price of your product without any discounts or sales.
+The suggested retail price—more commonly called SRP—is the price of your product without any discounts or sales.
 The retail buyer has price points for each product category, and your product has to be in this range.
-If you're priced too low you'll make less money and if you're too high (e.g., above the upper-end SRP) there's too much risk for the buyer to give you valuable shelf space.
+If you're priced too low, you'll make less money and if you're too high (e.g., above the upper-end SRP) there's too much risk for the buyer to give you valuable shelf space.

 Time for more advice again from Taste of Crete's Esther Luongo Psarakis on the SRP deal breaker.

 "We learned the hard way the importance of having enough margin for a profitable line as well a reasonable SRP.
 We imported a line of lovely handcrafted jams as the Euro rose in strength against the dollar, thus squeezing our margins and forcing a higher price to the end consumer.
 Ultimately, the line was not sustainable, especially in a recessionary climate where consumers have become more price-sensitive."